dz365/project-ecosquad/README.md

 ## Stack Focus

 - Focus will be evenly divided between the frontend and backend aspects
-- Backend focus will be towards the PWA aspects of the app
+- Backend focus will be towards the searching and filtering aspects of the app
 - Frontend focus will be towards the incorporation of an interactive map

 ## Team Members